Mailchimp vs Mailerlite: The email marketing stand-off

 Email templates

-You’ll find beautiful and easy-to-use email templates on both platforms.
 I know many prospective marketers who aren’t designers and who’d rather focus their time on the other important aspects of their business.
+Email templates take the weight off your shoulders.

 Mailchimp and Mailerlite tie in this category as they both offer templates in their paid versions that are clean and responsive.

-Advantage: draw
+Advantage: It’s a draw

 List management

-One of the features I find most important in email marketing is list management and there’s one distinct difference that sets these two apart.
+One of the features I find most important in email marketing is list management, and there’s one distinct difference that sets these two apart.

 Mailchimp does not allow you to have the same contact in multiple lists.
 There are no methods to move a contact from one list to the other and since Mailchimp charges per subscriber, you’ll be paying for that same contact many times over if they’re on multiple lists.